siwu320/website-docs/en/aika.md

 - `!roll` - Returns a random number from 0 to 100
 - `!roll num` - Returns a random number from 0 to num
 - `!help` - Display help message
-- `!pp [mode]` - Show your current pp. If `mode` is not present, Aika will tell you the amount of PP for your current game mode.
-If mode is present (it can be `std/taiko/ctb/mania`), Aika will tell you the amount of PP for that gamemode. **This command works only in PMs**
-- `!update` - Update the beatmapset you've `/np`ed in our beatmap mirror.
-Use this if you've just downloaded a beatmap from osu!direct and it shows as outdated or if a beatmap can't be downloaded from osu!direct because it's too new.

 ### Faq commands
 - `!faq rules`